mhd-fettah/laravel-flow-starter/README.md

 ```

-**Ready**
+**Harness the Full Power of Laravel**
+- **Casts** : to create `php artisan make:cast XXXCastNameXXX` : convert the values between different types when you are fetching from or storing to the database.
+This facilitates data handling and reduces the need for additional transformation logic.
+- **Requests** : to create `php artisan make:request XXXRequestNameXXX` : handle and validate incoming HTTP requests.
+This promotes secure and reliable data input practices.
+- **Models** : to create `php artisan make:model XXXModelNameXXX` : representing the logical structure and relationships of database tables.
+They enable a smooth, intuitive, and object-oriented way to interact with your database.
+- **Migration** : to create `php artisan make:migration XXXtable_nameXXX` : Migrations are a way to create and modify your database tables structure. without touching the database directly.
+- **Policies** : to create `php artisan make:policy XXXPolicyNameXXX` : Laravel's 'Policies' are used to organize authorization logic around a particular model or resource.
+They help in keeping the access control logic decentralized and more manageable.
+- **Routes Groups** : samples added to `web.php` : group several routes under a specific set of attributes (like middleware, namespaces, etc.).
+This makes the routes file more organized and the routing behavior more customizable.

+**Ready to use**
-- Auth Scaffolding ready : complete authentication system using Bootstrap 5.
+- Auth Scaffolding : complete authentication system using Bootstrap 5.
 This includes views for user login, registration, password reset, email confirmation, and user dashboard, all styled using Bootstrap 5.

 ## How to Use